 Your vermiculite (it’s brown & with a slightly heavier resulting project) or perlite (it’s white & with a slightly lighter resulting project) is one of the other main components of hypertufa.
 If we are still using the basic recipe, it would just be a matter of taste whether you want vermiculite or perlite.
 Some like the white specks of perlite and some want it dark speckled or more blended in with vermiculite.
 So either of these work just as well.
 Some say golden glints from the vermiculite enhance their project so they like it better.
 For myself, I am a vermiculite fan.

 Peat moss is the final basic ingredient.
-This comes in bales and can be sifted to make it less chunky and mix better with the cement and vermiculite.
+This comes in bales or bags and can be sifted to make it less chunky and mix better with the cement and vermiculite.
 The sphagnum peat moss is mainly what results in the porous nature of hypertufa.
 The tiny fragments of peat moss will decay over time and create tiny sponge-like breathing holes in the side and bottom of the hypertufa project, even creating tiny anchoring spots for roots and clinging or climbing tendrils.